 Police scanners can be expensive, we know.
+The greatest police scanners can cost hundreds of bucks, and it’s understandable if you want the best.
 If you are strapped for cash, you do not have to miss out — all you need is an Internet connection and a device that can link to it.
 It does not even have to be a phone as your laptop or PC can do the job as well.
 And voila, police scanners online!
 The access to non-classified conversations between police officers, firefighters, EMS, etc. is now opened to you.

 But how do you begin?

 Generally, there are two ways you can listen on any public police scanning frequency through the Internet.
 One is to directly access the site of a channel, or one that collates publicly available channels, through a browser.
 The other is by downloading a police scanner app.

 For the former, police scanners online work by opening your browser, and then tuning in by typing in the URL of any of the sites that have online radio scanning services.
 You can sort by location by entering the desired country, state or ZIP code.
 The site may also ask for your preferred media player.
 After settling these things, you can listen away.